torstri/chess-engine/README.md

 dockerfile:
 ```
-# Use the base image
+# Use Golang image
-FROM node:18
+FROM golang:1.21 AS builder

-# Set the working directory
+# Set working directory
 WORKDIR /app

-# Copy package.json and install dependencies
+# Copy the Go module files and download dependencies
-COPY package*.json ./
+COPY go.mod go.sum ./
-RUN npm install
+RUN go mod download

-# Copy the entire project
+# Copy the application source code
 COPY . .

+# Build the Go application
+RUN go build -o main .

+# Use a lightweight image for production
+FROM alpine:latest
+WORKDIR /root/
+COPY --from=builder /app/main .

 # Expose the port
-EXPOSE 5000
+EXPOSE 8080

-# Start the backend
+# Run the application
-CMD ["npm", "start"]
+CMD ["./main"]

 ```
 ### Frontend (frontend/Dockerfile)
 Create a Dockerfile for the frontend

 dockerfile:
 ```
-# Use Node.js as the base image
+# Use Node.js for building the React app
-FROM node:18
+FROM node:18 AS builder

-# Set the working directory
+# Set working directory
 WORKDIR /app

 # Copy package.json and install dependencies
-COPY package*.json ./
+COPY package.json package-lock.json ./
 RUN npm install

-# Copy the rest of the project
+# Copy the rest of the project files
 COPY . .

-# Build the frontend (React example)
+# Build the React application
 RUN npm run build

-# Use nginx to serve the frontend
+# Use Nginx for serving the frontend
 FROM nginx:alpine
-COPY --from=0 /app/build /usr/share/nginx/html
+COPY --from=builder /app/build /usr/share/nginx/html

-# Expose port 80 for serving the app
+# Expose port 80 for serving the frontend
 EXPOSE 80

 CMD ["nginx", "-g", "daemon off;"]

 ```
 ## 3. Create a docker-compose.yml File
 Create a ```docker-compose.yml``` in the root: